Overview

 - Wear loose clothing.

-- Your doctor may prescribe a shot of epinephrine to carry with you in case you have a severe reaction.
-Learn how to give yourself the shot and keep it with you at all times.
+- Your doctor may prescribe an epinephrine medicine, such as an epinephrine shot or nasal spray, to carry with you in case you have a severe reaction.
+Learn how to give yourself the medicine and keep it with you at all times.
 Make sure it has not expired.

 When should you call for help?